 The College participates in Government Student Financial Assistance Programs ("Title IV") administered by the U.S. Department of Education ("ED") for the payment of student tuition.
-Portions of the revenue and collection of accounts receivable as of June 30, 2017 are dependent upon the College's continued participation in the Title IV programs.
+Portions of the revenue and collection of accounts receivable as of June 30, 2018 and 2017 are dependent upon the College's continued participation in the Title IV programs.

 Institutions participating in Title IV programs are also required by ED to demonstrate financial responsibility.
 ED determines an institution's financial responsibility through the calculation of a composite score based upon certain financial ratios as defined in regulations.
 Institutions receiving a composite score of 1.5 or greater are considered fully financially responsible.
 Institutions receiving a composite score between 1.0 and 1.5 are subject to additional monitoring and institutions receiving a score below 1.0 are required to submit financial guarantees in order to continue participation in the Title IV programs.
-As of June 30, 2017, and for the year then ended, the College's composite score exceeded 1.5.
+As of June 30, 2018 and 2017, and for the years then ended, the College's composite score exceeded 1.5.

-15. Subsequent Events
+14. Subsequent Events

-The College evaluated its June 30, 2017 financial statements for subsequent events through October 26, 2017.
+In connection with the preparation of the financial statements, the College evaluated subsequent events after the statement of financial position date of June 30, 2018 through November 6, 2018.
 The College is not aware of any subsequent events that would require recognition or disclosure in the financial statements.